sahabi/fee-estimation/src/plan.md

 To achieve the above objective, we return the lowest fee rate that will with high probability (%95) achieves the objective.

-- [ ] build a daemon for running the db update process for unconfirmed and confirmed txs:
+- [ ] build a priodic process for updating the db for unconfirmed and confirmed txs:

   forever:
-  - [ ] get all current unconfirmed txs in the mempool
+  - [x] get all current unconfirmed txs in the mempool
     - [x] Function: retrieve the current mempool
-  - [ ] update the unconfirmed txs in db
+  - [x] update the unconfirmed txs in db
     - [x] Function: from the mempool create unconfirmed txs
     - [x] Function: write new unconfirmed txs to db
-  - [ ] fetch unconfirmed txs from db
+  - [x] fetch unconfirmed txs from db
     - [x] Function: retrieve unconfirmed txs from db
-  - [ ] get the next block
+  - [x] get the next block
     - [x] Function: retrieve the latest block
-  - [ ] update db for unconfirmed and confirmed txs by checking txs in block
+  - [ ] update db for unconfirmed txs by checking txs in block
     - [x] Function: from the mempool and the latest block create a list of confirmed txs
     - [x] Functions: write list of confirmed txs to db.
   - [ ] wait for 5 minutes